WayScience/CytoSnake/README.md

 ## Dry Runs

 `Snakemake`'s `dry-runs` is a simple test that ensures that all the required inputs and expected outputs are satisfied.
-No execution is conducted therefore any potential errors found within the executables **will not be captured.**
+No execution is conducted, therefore the dry run **will not capture** any potential errors found within the executables.

 Below is an example on how to conduct a `dry-run` on `snakemake`: